 First of all SAC-T and SAC are new terms for CB and CBB.
-SAC-T is the FIRST production release cycle of Windows 10 for the Enterprise and Education customers.
-And SAC-T is the release cycle for Windows 10 consumers.
+SAC-T is the first production release cycle of Windows 10 for the Enterprise and Education customers.
+And SAC-T is also the the first production release cycle for Windows 10 consumers.
 You can have more details about my views of Windows 10 Semi-Annual Channel and SAC-T deployment in the remaining part of this post.

 SAC is the second and FINAL release cycle of Windows 10 for enterprise and education customers.
 Indirectly Microsoft call SAC release cycle as “Business Ready” release for broad deployments.
 Full availability is the final phase of Microsoft’s Windows 10 roll-out process.
 More details available about Microsoft’s fully available announcement.

 Most of the release management process which we followed for Windows 7 is irrelevant for Windows 10 servicing.
 Why?
 This is because the Windows 10 world is moving very quick using agile/scrum methods.
 As IT admin, it’s your responsibility to lead organization correctly.